Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/m/MicroHH/README.md

 -   When having trouble after a system update, it may be a good idea to move Boost to the regular depencencies as now many system libraries are used that may or may not be present after a system update.

+-   `MicroHH-2.0.1-cpeGNU-24.03.eb`: version for the Cray Programming Environment with GNU compiler version 24.03.
+-   `MicroHH-2.0.1-cpeGNU-25.03.eb`: version for the Cray Programming Environment with GNU compiler version 25.03.